threatworx/twigs/README.rst

   --start_instance      If image inventory fails, try starting a container
                         instance to inventory contents.
 Use with caution

-Mode: file
-$ twigs file --help
-usage: twigs file [-h] --input INPUT [--assetid ASSETID] [--assetname ASSETNAME] [--type {OpenSource}]

-optional arguments:
-  -h, --help            show this help message and exit --input INPUT         Absolute path to single input inventory file or a
-                        directory containing JSON or CSV files.
-Supported file formats are: CSV, JSON & PDF --assetid ASSETID     A unique ID to be assigned to the discovered asset.
-                        Defaults to input filename if not specified.
-Applies only for PDF files.
-  --assetname ASSETNAME
-                        A name/label to be assigned to the discovered asset.
-                        Defaults to assetid is not specified.
-Applies only for PDF files.
-  --type TYPE           Type of asset.
-Defaults to repo if not specified.
-                        Applies only for PDF files.

 Mode: host
 $ twigs host --help
 usage: twigs host [-h] [--remote_hosts_csv REMOTE_HOSTS_CSV] [--host_list HOST_LIST] [--secure] [--password PASSWORD] [--assetid ASSETID] [--assetname ASSETNAME] [--no_ssh_audit] [--no_host_benchmark]